Ministry of Foreign Affairs and International Cooperation

 Background

-Following the independence of South Sudan on 9 July, 2011, the Ministry of Foreign Affairs and International Cooperation was established.
-South Sudan’s independence came after decades of armed conflict between the Sudan People’s Liberation Movement/Army (SPLM/A) and successive Sudanese regimes.
+Following the independence of South Sudan on July 9, 2011, the Ministry of Foreign Affairs and International Cooperation was established.
+This independence came after decades of armed conflict between the Sudan People’s Liberation Movement/Army (SPLM/A) and successive Sudanese regimes.

-When South Sudan came into existence amid strong regional and international support, as the 193rd member of the United Nations and 54th member of the African Union (AU), the Ministry of Regional Cooperation became the Ministry of Foreign Affairs and International Cooperation and the Liaison Offices got upgraded to full diplomatic missions.
+South Sudan emerged as a nation with strong regional and international support, becoming the 193rd member of the United Nations and the 54th member of the African Union (AU).
+With this new status, the Ministry of Regional Cooperation was transformed into the Ministry of Foreign Affairs and International Cooperation, and the Liaison Offices were upgraded to full diplomatic missions.

-The Constitution of the Republic of South Sudan, places the Ministry of Foreign Affairs and International Cooperation in charge of carrying out the country’s foreign policy and international cooperation, with the overarching objective of protecting and projecting the national interest abroad.
+The Constitution of the Republic of South Sudan assigns the Ministry of Foreign Affairs and International Cooperation the responsibility of implementing the country’s foreign policy and fostering international cooperation, with the primary goal of protecting and promoting the national interest abroad.

 • Supervise the foreign representation of the Republic of South Sudan and to coordinate its foreign relations;